jasperdegens/mona-token-gated/README.md

 # MonaGater 🚪👀👾

-MonaGater is a prototype to token gate avatars for specific users.
+MonaGater is a prototype to token gate Mona avatars.
 This could allow users to link Mona avatars to their owned NFTs across any EVM chain! 🤯

 Used Technologies: 🛠️
 - Next.js